Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 _A popular use case for zero-copy cloning is to clone a production environment for use by Development & Testing teams to test and experiment without adversely impacting the production environment and eliminating the need to set up and manage two separate environments._

 >  **Zero-Copy Cloning**
 A massive benefit of zero-copy cloning is that the underlying data is not copied.
 Only the metadata and pointers to the underlying data change.
-Hence, clones are “zero-copy" and storage requirements are not doubled when the data is cloned.
+Hence, clones are "zero-copy" and storage requirements are not doubled when the data is cloned.
 Most data warehouses cannot do this, but for Snowflake it is easy!

 > Learn more about [Cloning](https://docs.snowflake.com/en/user-guide/object-clone)